 Now, for assembly.

 Begin sewing each side to the bottom.
-Once they are all attached it will look like this.
+Once they have been attached, the bag will look like the picture below

-Now this is the point where I goofed!
-I will tell you plain as day!
-I goofed!
+Now, this is the point where I goofed!
 I should have sewn the handles on now, but did I??
 NOPE!
-I waited until the bag was all finished, and it was a pain in the butt!
+I, unfortunately, waited until the bag was all finished, and it was a pain in the butt!
 Don’t be like me!
-Sew your handles on now….You will thank me for my mistake later!
+Sew your handles on now you will thank me for my mistake later! 🙂

 All you have to do is pin the 1″-2″ wide ribbon to the inside of the front and back panels.
 Stitch in a square pattern to hold in place securely.

-After the handles are attached, Sew the sides together!
-This is really simple.
+Once the handles are attached you will sew the sides together!
+This is simple.

-That is it you should now have a finished grocery bag!
+That is it you should now have a finished Capri Sun Bag!

-So far I have heard the following perks to making my own bag!
+So far I have heard the following perks to making my bag!

-- It smells really good (fruit punch I am guessing)
+- The bag smells splendid (fruit punch I am guessing)

-So, start saving those pouches from the lunch boxes and make your own grocery bag!
+So, start saving those pouches from the lunch boxes and make your grocery bag!